finos/FDC3/docs/use-cases/2018-11-07-006-dynamic-discovery-in-chat.md

 ---
-id: use-case-6
+id: uc-6
 title:  "Use Case 6: Dynamic discovery in chat"
-sidebar_label: Dynamic discovery in chat
+sidebar_label: 6.
+Dynamic discovery in chat
+status: IN REVIEW
 layout: use_case
 ---